Murder of Yangjie Li: Trial and verdict

 The murder trial took place from the end of November 2016 until February 2017.
+Lang told the prosecution that she had only assisted in the murder due to "intense pressure by [Flech] to provide him new sexual satisfaction" and that Flech was sexually excited by inflicting pain on others.
+The trial also featured the testimony of a former colleague of Flech who alleged that she was raped twice by the main defendant in 2013.
+Flech's psychiatric history was brought up, including his diagnosis with conduct disorder and ADHD, child-on-child sexual abuse at age seven and his first known sexual assault at the age of thirteen, perpetrated against his half-brother.
+Despite these known instances, Flech's mother broke off any attempts at therapy for her son.
+A physician judged Flech as having "an all-around disturbed personality with an equally disturbed sexuality".
+During the trial, Flech and Lang were also investigated due to the suspicious sudden death of their youngest child in 2015.
+A subsequent medical examination found that the child had died of natural causes.

-On August 4, 2017, the regional court Dessau-Roßlau sentenced Sebastian F. to life imprisonment for the murder and rape of Yangjie Li.
+On 4 August 2017, the regional court Dessau-Roßlau sentenced Flech to life imprisonment for the murder and rape of Yangjie Li.
 The court stressed that the aggravating circumstances of the crime would exclude the culprit from the possibility for parole after 15 years in prison.
-His accomplice, Xenia I., was sentenced to five and a half years in prison for sexual assault.
-In addition, both culprits have to pay a total amount of €60,000 in damages,.
-Immediately after the verdict, the criminal defense lawyer of Sebastian F. as well as the parents of the victim announced that they would appeal the verdict.
+His accomplice, Xenia Lang, was sentenced to five and a half years in prison for sexual assault.
+In addition, both culprits have to pay a total amount of €60,000 in damages.
+Immediately after the verdict, the criminal defense lawyer for Flech as well as the parents of the victim announced that they would appeal the verdict.
 The public prosecutor appealed the verdict.
 Both appeals were rejected by the Federal Court of Justice in August and September 2018 and the decisions became final.